mwtaylor/Cookbook/content/recipes/teriyaki-beef/index.md

   - section_name: Cook
     steps:
       - name: Heat Pan
         text: Heat the oil in a pan over medium high heat.
+Be sure to use a large enough pan that will allow the water from the meat to quickly boil off.
         ingredients:
           - vegetable_oil
       - name: Sear the Beef
         text: Add marinated beef and cook until seared.
+Remove from pan and set aside keeping oil and drippings in pan.
       - name: Cook Vegetables
-        text: Add green peppers and sliced onion and cook for two to three minutes.
+        text: Add green peppers and sliced onion.
+Stir fry until vegetables are charred and cooked.
       - name: Simmer Sauce
         text: Add sauce and about half of the green onions.
+Add meat back into the pan.
               Lower heat and simmer until thickened.
       - name: Toast Sesame Seeds
         text: Add sesame seeds to another pan and cook over medium heat until toasted.
         ingredients: